-Detailed planning for Area D chum fisheries in Nootka Sound and Esperanza Inlet are on-going with local First Nations and the Area 25 Roundtable.
+Detailed planning for Area D Chum fisheries in Nootka Sound, Esperanza Inlet and Kyuquot Sound are on-going with local First Nations and the Area 25 and 26 Roundtables.
+Adjustments to Esperanza Inlet and Kyuquot Sound fisheries may be considered depending on the forthcoming post-season assessments of the 2017 Stage 2 fisheries relative to their estimated achieved harvest rates.